 You should test out the wall USB adapter as well.
 Try to charge your phone using a computer USB port.
 If it works, then you know it is the wall adapter that needs to be replaced and not the cord.
 You can also try a different wall charger since these can also experience issues especially when they are exposed to a power surge.

-Remember when testing cords and wall adapters it is good to use certified products because not all generic or other branded items will work with your phone correctly.
+Remember, when testing cords and wall adapters it is good to use certified products because not all generic or other branded items will work with your phone correctly.

-4. Clean out your port
+4. Don't make this mistake, by cleaning out your port

 Think about all the places you put your phone like your pockets, purse, backpacks, car cup holders, and jacket pockets.
 Now realize that your charge port is exposed while in those spots.
-All that lint and debris can easily get caught up in the open port and create a blockage.
+All that lint and debris can easily get caught in the open port and create a blockage.